72sevenzy2/sniper.js/README.md

 npx sniper observe -i -t

+aswell as:

+npx sniper snipe start
+^ This is the cmd that will try to get atleast 1 4l username for you.

 And it should work as the same regardless if you include the npx or not.

 Really hope you find this framework somewhat useful.